 Her short film "ill, actually" was commissioned by BBC Arts and the BFI and was broadcast in March 2019.
 It played at BAFTA qualifying festivals and won the Best First Film award at Together Festival in 2020.

 Her first play, "Cecilia", was produced at the Kings Head and shortlisted for the Yale Drama Prize.
 "Gap in the Light", her collaboration with Engineer Theatre, was produced at the New Diorama and Off-West-End nominated.
 Her play "Laird" was shortlisted for development by the Traverse Theatre and long-listed for Theatre 503's International Playwriting award.
 Her latest play, "Pretty Girl Bullshit" secured a slot at Vaults Festival pre-pandemic, was longlisted for the same award and also reached the top 10% of BBC Writersroom entries.
 Zoe has been part of numerous writers residencies, most recently the Soho Writers Programme.

 Before making her own films Zoe worked at the BBC; notably on the documentary strand Horizon.
 During her time there she conceived and worked on “Clean Eating: The Dirty Truth” (BBC 2) which was credited as “shaping national debate” by The Times.
 Zoe continues to work as a freelance filmmaker for commercial projects and in documentary television production.

-Zoe is a BFI/Bafta Crew 2021 writer/director.
+Zoe is a BFI/Bafta Connect writer/director.